 Parliament Square, Westminster.
 Wed 24 Apr 2013

-Chris Boadman with 3 MPs in front of Big Ben for the
+Chris Boadman with 3 MPs in front of Big Ben for

-Chris Boardman who won a gold medal for cycling in the Barcelona Olympics
+Chris Boardman who won a gold medal for cycling in the Barcelona

-report 'Get Britain Cycling.'
+to launch their report 'Get Britain Cycling.'

-The report says that more should be spent on supporting cycling, starting
+The report says that more should be spent on supporting cycling,

-cycling lanes on the Dutch model and for urban speed
+more segregated cycling lanes on the Dutch model and for urban speed

 limits generally to be reduced to 20mph.
 Children should learn to ride a

 cross-departmental Cycling Action Plan, with annual progress reports.